Stock Code

 Shenzhen Megmeet Welding Technology Co.,Ltd.jpg

-Welding Hot Cracking, Reheat Cracking, Cold Cracking & Tearing
+Welding Hot Cracking, Reheat Cracking, Cold Cracking and Tearing Problems

 Welding hot cracking, reheat cracking, cold cracking, and lamellar tearing are common types of cracks in the metal welding process, playing important roles in the welding process.
 This article will explain in detail the definitions, causes, and prevention methods of these cracks.